KBitLogic/Chiaroscuro/README.md

 ---

-## A Modern Dark Theme for Visual Studio 2022
+## An Open-Source Dark Theme for Visual Studio 2022

-My private Dark Mode theme is finally seeing the light of day!
+The primary goal I started this project with was to customize every single color token for Visual Studio.
+It might take me a minute.

 ---